jalenasquared/popcorn-time/Progress.md

 ## Bugs

 - [ ] Fetching Large Movie Posters, app currently only fetches Small & Medium Movie Posters
-- [ ] Favourites Button on Details view, resource should change from `button-rate` to `button-rated` when an item is added to favourites
 - [ ] Pagination on TV Shows performance could be improved
 - [ ] Parallax Artwork from [LSRDB](https://lsrdb.com/) implemented but isn't displaying correctly correctly